Call for Research Proposals

 - Scholarly contribution to the field of Business Communication

-- Originality and innovative nature of the research
+- Originality and innovation of the research

-- Theoretical foundation for the research
+- Theoretical grounding of the research

-- Rigor of research methods
+- Rigorous research methods employed

 - Feasibility of research completion within the one-year time frame